okami101/vuetify-admin/examples/demo/README.md

 # Bookstore Admin

-This demo project is the best showcase of what [Vtec Admin](../../packages/admin) has to offer, a admin library written in Vue.js and based on Vuetify.
+This demo project is the best showcase of [Vtec Admin](https://www.npmjs.com/package/vtec-admin), an admin library written in Vue.js and based on Vuetify.
 The backend side API is served by other included [Laravel API demo](../laravel) project.
 This project is also a perfect way for developing main [Vtec Admin](../../packages/admin) lib of this repo.